The Upland Soul

 I wasn’t always a handloader… so beautifully oblivious to the cost and availability of ammunition.
 I sought one out chambered in 7mm Remington Magnum, still one of the effective and versatile cartridges of all time.
 I also wanted one made before 2013 — before Winchester moved production of the Model 70 to Portugal.
 The new ones are great, but, you know… it’s a Winchester.
 Some things should stay in America forever and ever, amen.

 The gun is not bedded beyond the goop that the factory put in and the trigger is worked over for zero creep or grit.
-It’s wonderful, but I’d like to lighten up 1-2 pounds; the adjustment screw is currently maxed out, so I’ll need to play around with springs a bit to get that lighter pull weight.

 Currently, she’s running an old Leupold Vari-X III 3.5x-14 with a duplex reticle.
-I kind of like this setup, especially since my MPBR zero on an elk approaches 400 yards with 150gr Barnes TTSX bullets zipping along at around 3,150 feet per second.
-It is an absolute max book load; exceeding that during testing immediately led to a sticky bolt handle and a goodly amount of primer flow.
+While nobody would call every call this setup “cutting edge,”I kind of like it., especially since my MPBR zero on an elk approaches 400 yards with 150gr Barnes TTSX bullets zipping along at around 3,150 feet per second.
+And, yes, the technical definition for that load is “pissin’ hot.”

 Like most of my other long guns she’s carried via Quake Claw sling, straight off the shelf.